zengm-games/zengm.com/src/posts/2023-06-18-permanent-pulled-goalie.md

 Okay, so it's a super rare bug that happened to first be noticed in a super important game.
 But how do I actually fix it?

 When a penalty happens, it does a line change, putting in a new line that is randomly missing one of the forwards.
 The missing player could be a center or a winger - the bug in question only happens if it's a center.
-The line change gode also looks for a pulled goalie and puts an extra forward out as a 2nd center - except if a center was selected to be missing from the line due to a penalty, then this is actually the 1st center!
+The line change code also looks for a pulled goalie and puts an extra forward out as a 2nd center - except if a center was selected to be missing from the line due to a penalty, then this is actually the 1st center!

 The solution is to pick some other player to sub off if there is no 2nd center.
 I guess that could still fail in theory if all 6 players were in the penalty box, but that situation is already not supported by the game :)